 What is the process of getting dental veneers?

 Dental veneers require at least three visits, i.e., the first to diagnose and plan the treatment, then for preparation, and finally for bonding.

 During the first visit, the dentist discusses and takes your opinion to realize how your teeth will look and feel like with veneers.
 At this time, the dentist takes photographs, molds, and scans.
-They help in designing your case and also to better communicate, considering your vision and for the lab.
+They help in designing your new smile as well as improving the communication of your ideal smile vision between you, the dentist and the lab .

 At the time of tooth preparation visit, the teeth that are to be treated, are lightly buffed to make space for the little added thickness of the veneer.
 During this visit, the dentist takes a mold and impression of the teeth, which is then sent to the dental lab for creating the customized veneers.
 Temporary veneers are placed for the time that is between the second and third appointments.

 During the final “bonding” visit, the veneers that are ready are placed on the tooth surface.
 Their color and fitting are checked, and then they are bonded permanently.

 Veneers are durable, and their lasting depends on your maintenance.
 You can even expect them to last for a decade or more.
 You need to provide general care to maintain your veneers, such as: